 word meaning GROUP A Group is a pre-programmed collection of Fixtures that can be selected with a single button press.
 Playback groups can also be created where only one playback in the group can be active at any time.
 HALO A special colour shown around the rim of a touch button, used to quickly identify different types of button.
 HANDLE A control on the console where you can store things - may just be a programmable button, or may have a fader with one or more associated buttons. НТР Highest Takes Precedence, a mechanism for determining the output level of an attribute (nearly always Intensity) being controlled by more than one Playback.
 The playback outputting the highest value at any given time will determine the level of the attribute.
 Also see LTP.
-INCLUDE A means of transferring the contents of a Cue or Chase step back into the Programmer for further editing or programming.
+HUD Heads-up-display, an information window shown on the screen.

-word meaning IPCGBESFX The Attribute groups, used by the console to conveniently group together similar attributes - stands for Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX (shapes).
+word meaning INCLUDE A means of transferring the contents of a Cue or Chase step back into the Programmer for further editing or programming IPCGBESFX The Attribute groups, used by the console to conveniently group together similar attributes - stands for Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX (shapes).
 For example the P(osition) group includes Pan and Tilt attributes.
-KEY FRAME SHAPE A self-programmed Shape where you program a set of steps which can then be spread in different way over a set of fixtures.
-KEY PROFILE User setting which can be used to change the function of each type o button on the console.
+KEY FRAME SHAPE A self-programmed Shape where you program a set of steps which can then be spread in different ways over a set of fixtures.
+KEY PROFILE User setting which can be used to change the function of each type of button on the console.
 LED Light Emitting Diode, the source of light in many fixtures.
 May also refers to the small lights within the buttons on the console.
-LEGEND The text or image used name a handle so you know what you stored i it.
-LINK Connection between cues in a Cue List or Chase enabling them to run on from one to another automatically.
+LEGEND The text or image used to name a handle so you know what you stored in it.

-word meaning LOCATE Button which places selected fixtures into a default "ready" state - usually a central position with full intensity, no colour, no gobo, ready for programming.
+word meaning LINK Connection between cues in a Cue List or Chase enabling them to run on from one to another automatically.
+LOCATE Button which places selected fixtures into a default "ready" state - usually a central positior with full intensity, no colour, no gobo, ready for programming.
 LOCK Handles can be Locked so that when you change to a different page, those handles do not change.
 The lock can be Transparent meaning that it is only locked if the new page doesn't have any programming on that handle.
-May also refer to the system for locking the console whill left unattended.
-LTP Latest Takes Precedence a mechanism for passing control of an attribute from one Playback to another on the basis tha the latest playback changes take over control.
-Usually used for all attribute types excep Intensity.
+May also refer to the system for locking the console while left unattended.
+LTP Latest Takes Precedence a mechanism for passing control of an attribute from one Playback to another on the basis that the latest playback changes take over control.
+Usually used for all attribute types except Intensity.
 Also see HTP.